kerimdzhanov/dotenv-flow/README.md

 database name: application_storage
 ```

-And as you may already understood, the `.env*.local` files should be ignored by your version control system (refer the [Files under version control](#files-under-version-control) section below to learn more), and you'll have the `.env.production.local` file only on your production deployment machine.
+Note that the `.env*.local` files should be ignored by your version control system (refer the [Files under version control](#files-under-version-control) section below to learn more), and you should have the `.env.production.local` file only on your production deployment machine.

 ### `NODE_ENV`-specific env files